alexiscyber14/RUBY_CAPSTONE_PROJECT/README.md

 - [] **Addition of more tests**: Will expand the project classes to demostrate more of the design process.
 - [] **Add an artist class for the music album**
+- [] **Add add a class of favorites on the music, book, and games so that user can have a list of their favorites**
 - [] **Link it with a website**
 <p align="right">(<a href="#readme-top">back to top</a>)</p>